-Those involved in the "leadership team" have affirmatively expressed their interest in continued collaboration and engagement toward establishing a networked approach to Hill Country conservation.
-We highly recommend continued facilitation efforts, including quarterly meetings of the leadership team.
+The practitioners involved in this project have affirmatively expressed their interest in continued collaboration and engagement toward establishing a networked approach to Hill Country conservation.
+We highly recommend continuing to facilitate these efforts.
 We suggest moving these discussions from "interest" in a large-scale collaborative approach (previous research and actions suggest there is a strong interest) to specific governance strategies for formalizing this approach.
-It is important to keep this momentum moving forward, so that conservation leaders do not lose interest in collaborative efforts and landscape-scale planning.
-Objectives for these meetings should include (1) formalizing governance structure so that the network has self-sustaining capacities; (2) developing the shared narrative that all Hill Country conservation organizations are working toward, using the interview data as a starting point to further identify and test shared goals; (3) developing concrete action items that move from collaborative planning towards collaborative implementation of objectives (using the Hill Country studio recommendations as a guide); and (4) planning for a "network-wide" 1-day workshop.
+Sustaining the ongoing collaborative efforts at landscape-scale planning is critical.
+Objectives moving forward include (1) developing the shared narrative that all Hill Country conservation organizations are working toward, using the interview data as a starting point to further identify and test shared goals; (2) developing concrete action items that move from collaborative planning towards collaborative implementation of objectives (using the Hill Country studio recommendations as a guide); and (3) planning for a network-wide 1-day workshop.

-We suggest a one-day "network meeting" to bring together a diverse and inclusive group of Hill Country actors.
 The purpose of the one-day "network meeting" is to expand the conversations being had within the Hill Country conservation network to other actors at work in the region.
 This approach has proved very effective in other landscape-scale collaborative conservation efforts (see case study below).